AlexanderZaytsev/active_model_pusher/README.md

   PostPusher.new(@post).push! :published
 end
 ```
-will result in InvalidEventError: 'Event :published is not allowed'.
+will result in `InvalidEventError: 'Event :published is not allowed'`.

 The three default events can be guessed by the gem automatically, you don't actually have to specify them: